 An Internet Protocol (IP) address is a unique number assigned to every device on a network.
 Just as a street address determines where a letter should be delivered, an IP address identifies computers on the Internet.
 Network devices use IP addresses to communicate with each other.

-Although computers use IP addresses - numbers - to communicate, it's easier for people to remember words than numbers.
 The Internet uses DNS (Domain Name System) to enable people to use words instead of numbers for Internet addresses.
-You can think of DNS as an address book for the Internet.
-DNS maps domain names to IP addresses.
+You can think of DNS as an Internet address book, mapping domain names to IP addresses.

 When you type a URL into your browser, your browser looks up that domain name in DNS.
 For example, if you type